alkampfergit/personal-blog/codewrecks/content/post/old/2009/07/a-better-version-of-dtofactory.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

-Iâ€™m asking to generate an OrdersTestDto object that contains the â€œCustomersâ€ property, but I specify that I do not want full Customers object, but simply a CustomersDto, so you will end in two dto connected together
+I'm asking to generate an OrdersTestDto object that contains the â€œCustomersâ€ property, but I specify that I do not want full Customers object, but simply a CustomersDto, so you will end in two dto connected together

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/07/image-thumb15.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/07/image15.png)

 This facility permits me to reuse dto but actually the ExpressionSelector of this dto cannot be directly used with LINQ, it needs still more work ;).

-All the project is still in a very rought form, but Iâ€™m quite satisfied on it, if you like it you can download [here](http://www.codewrecks.com/blog/storage/dtofactoryblog.zip).
+All the project is still in a very rought form, but I'm quite satisfied on it, if you like it you can download [here](http://www.codewrecks.com/blog/storage/dtofactoryblog.zip).
 The code is provided as-is :) do not blame the author.

 alk.